rbms-bsc/DCRMR/_pages/General-Rules/Prescribed-punctuation.md

 ## 0.2.5 Production, publication, distribution, manufacture

-<a name="0.2.5.1">0.2.5.1</a> Precede production, publication, distribution, or manufacture statements by a period-space-dash-space.
-Precede a second or subsequently named place of production, publication, distribution, or manufacture by a semicolon, unless a linking word or phrase is given in the resource.
-Precede the name of the first producer, publisher, distributor, or manufacturer by a colon.
+<a name="0.2.5.1">0.2.5.1</a> Precede production, publication, or distribution statements by a period-space-dash-space.
+Precede a second or subsequently named place of production, publication, or distribution by a semicolon, unless a linking word or phrase is given in the resource.
+Precede the name of the first producer, publisher, or distributor by a colon.
 Precede the name of a second and any subsequent name by a colon, unless a linking word or phrase is given in the resource.
-Precede the date of production, publication, distribution, or manufacture by a comma.
+Precede the date of production, publication, or distribution by a comma.

+<a name="0.2.5.2">0.2.5.2</a> Enclose manufacture statements within parentheses.
+Precede a second or subsequently named place of manufacture by a semicolon, unless a linking word or phrase is given in the resource.
+Precede the name of the first manufacturer by a colon.
+Precede the name of a second and any subsequent name by a colon, unless a linking word or phrase is given in the resource.
+Precede the date of manufacture by a comma.

 ## 0.2.6 Physical description